-- a. satisfy the requirements set out in Article 6; - b. have taken out professional indemnity insurance or that equivalent collateral exists; and - c. are themselves affiliated to an ombudsman's office (Article 74) in their capacity as a financial service provider or the financial service provider for which they work is affiliated to an ombudsman's office.
+- a. satisfy the requirements set out in Article 6; - b. have taken out professional indemnity insurance or that equivalent collateral exists; and - c. are themselves affiliated to an ombudsman (Art.
+74) in their capacity as a financial service provider, or that the financial service provider for which they work is affiliated to an ombudsman, where a duty to affiliate exists (Art.
+77).